sujith-eag/Learning_Journey/HTML/4 Links and Images.md

 `<img src="image">` is used to assign the location of file to the tag.

 #### `alt` attribute
-It is the alternative text for the image which is shown when image is not found.
+It is the alternate text for the image which is shown when image is not found.
 `<img src="image" alt="Logo of site">`

 #### Image size